rohit-raj7/Learning-Now/README.md

 # 🎓 Online Learning Platform

-A **full-stack online education platform** that allows educators to upload video-based courses and students to enroll, pay securely, and learn at their own pace.
+A **full-stack online education platform** that allows educators to sign up or log in to upload video-based courses, while students can **sign-up** or **login** to enroll, make **secure payments**, and learn at their own pace.

----
+Upon successful completion of a course, students will receive a **certificate**.

+If a user forgets their password, they can reset it using their registered email address.

 ## 🚀 Project Overview